 Currently the Gregory Williams Chair in Civil Rights and Civil Liberties and a law professor at Ohio State University, César has been publishing crimmigration.com since 2009.
 His first book, Crimmigration Law, was published by the American Bar Association in 2015.
 His second book, Migrating to Prison: America’s Obsession with Locking Up Immigrants, was released in 2019 by The New Press.
-A second edition of Crimmigration Law is scheduled for release in the second half of 2021.
+A second edition of Crimmigration Law was released in 2021.

 In 2014, César received the Derrick A. Bell, Jr. Award from the Association of American Law Schools Section on Minority Groups, an honor issued to a “junior faculty member who, through activism, mentoring, colleagueship, teaching and scholarship, has made an extraordinary contribution to legal education, the legal system or social justice.”
 In 2016, he was a scholar-in-residence at the University of California, Berkeley and Texas Southern University.
 In 2018, he served as a Fulbright scholar in Slovenia where he was affiliated with the Institute of Criminology at the University of Ljubljana.
 In 2019, he was awarded the Challenging Discrimination honor by the Civil Rights Education and Enforcement Center.
 In 2020 he delivered the Buck Franklin Memorial Civil Rights Lecture at the University of Tulsa.
 He is Of Counsel to García & García Attorneys at Law, P.L.L.C.